Authorities: Dubuque man faces sexual abuse charge for 2009 incident in Fayette County

-CLERMONT, Iowa – A Dubuque man faces charges for allegedly sexually abusing a girl more than 10 years ago in Fayette County.
+CLERMONT, Iowa — A Dubuque man faces a charge of second-degree sexual abuse in an allegation dating back 10 years in Fayette County.

-Scott A. Marcov, 25, was arrested Tuesday by Dubuque police on a warrant charging second-degree sexual abuse, according to a press release from the Fayette County Sheriff’s Department.
+Scott A. Marcov, 25, was arrested on a warrant Tuesday by Dubuque police, according to a press release from the Fayette County Sheriff’s Department.

 Fayette County authorities charged Marcov after an investigation.
 The Telegraph Herald does not provide identifying information for victims of alleged sexual crimes.